Richard Pitino has built strong Gophers roster for this strange basketball season ahead

 “The thing that we’ve really struggled with clearly over the last couple of years has been depth,” Pitino said.
 “We have a lot of good players.
 I think this is the deepest that we have been.”

-On paper, there is a lot to like about the team that Pitino opens the season with on Wednesday.
+On paper, there is a lot to like about the team that Pitino opens the season with Wednesday.
 The Gophers are experienced, versatile and deep, especially in the backcourt, which gives them a strong foundation.
-Marcus Carr won’t be forced to play until he collapses from exhaustion every game this season.
+Marcus Carr won’t be forced to play until he collapses from exhaustion every game.

 This looks like one of Pitino’s most talented teams.
 It looks like an NCAA tournament team … IF there is a tournament, that is.
 And optimism also assumes the Gophers won’t encounter major disruptions from COVID-19.
 Again, a major if.